Senior Director and Head of Accessibility Center of Excellence, Walmart

 Brandon received his bachelor’s degree in public policy from Duke University where he was also a two-sport Division 1 athlete.
 He received an honorary doctorate from Augustana College.
 He is a trustee emeritus of Duke and has served on the Board of Visitors of the Sanford School of Public Policy.
 Brandon is a current member of the Business-Higher Education Forum — the nation’s oldest membership organization of Fortune 500 CEOs, college and university presidents, and other leaders dedicated to the creation of a highly skilled future workforce.

-Gerald Chertavian, Advisory Board, is the Founder and CEO of Year Up, a national program that empowers underserved young adults to enter the economic mainstream.
+Gerald Chertavian, Advisory Board, is the founder, former CEO, and senior advisor of Year Up, a national program that empowers underserved young adults to enter the economic mainstream.

-With an annual operating budget of $170 million, Year Up is one of the fastest growing non-profits in the nation and has been recognized by Fast Company and The Monitor Group as one of the top 25 organizations using business excellence to engineer social change.
+With an annual operating budget of $200 million, Year Up is one of the fastest growing nonprofits in the nation and has been recognized by Fast Company and The Monitor Group as one of the top 25 organizations using business excellence to engineer social change.

 In 2013, Gerald was appointed by Massachusetts Governor Deval Patrick to serve as Chairman of the Roxbury Community College Board of Trustees and reappointed in 2016 to that role by Massachusetts Governor Charlie Baker.